vpelss/JsTOTPAuthenticator/README.md

 # JsTOTPAuthenticator

-This web based TOTP Authenticators can import your json database created by the Android Aegis Authenticator app. https://getaegis.app/.
+This web based TOTP Authenticators can import your Aegis Authenticator json database. https://getaegis.app/.
 There is a desktop app AVDA, but I wanted an OS agnostic version.
+This also fills the iOS gap.

 Run at: